josecome/e-commerce-laravel/README.md

 # E-Commerce Webpage

-This project aim to demostrate how can E-Commerce webpage can be developed using PHP + Laravel.
+This project aim to demostrate how E-Commerce webpage can be developed using PHP + Laravel.

 ## To run the project